MicrosoftDocs/office-365-management-api/office-365-management-api/office-365-management-activity-api-schema.md

 [Threat Investigation and Response](/defender-office-365/office-365-ti) events are available only to customers with Defender for Office 365 Plan 2.

-Each event in the Defender for Office 365 feed corresponds to the following events that were determined to contain a threat:
+Each event in the Defender for Office 365 feed corresponds to the following features:

 - Delivered email messages detected and acted on by [zero-hour auto purge (ZAP)](/defender-office-365/zero-hour-auto-purge).
 - URLs detected at time-of-click by [Safe Links](/defender-office-365/safe-links-about).
 - Files detected by [Safe Attachments for SharePoint, OneDrive, and Microsoft Teams](/defender-office-365/safe-attachments-for-spo-odfb-teams-about).
 - Alerts that triggered [automated investigations](/defender-office-365/air-about) (Defender for Office 365 Plan 2 only).
+- [Attack simulation training](/defender-office-365/attack-simulation-training-get-started) events (Defender for Office 365 Plan 2 only).

 ### Email message events